ssaavedra/kafka-streams-scala/README.md

   .map((_, regionWithClicks) => regionWithClicks)

   // Compute the total per region by summing the individual click counts per region.
-  .groupByKey(Serialized.`with`(stringSerde, longSerde))
+  .groupByKey
   .reduce(_ + _)
 ```

 > **Notes:**
 >
-> 1. The left quotes around "with" are there because `with` is a Scala keyword.
-This is the mechanism you use to "escape" a Scala keyword when it's used as a normal identifier in a Java library.
-> 2. Note that some methods, like `map`, take a two-argument function, for key-value pairs, rather than the more typical single argument.
+> 1. Note that some methods, like `map`, take a two-argument function,
+>    for key-value pairs, rather than the more typical single
+>    argument.

 ## Better Abstraction

-The wrapped Scala APIs also incur less boilerplate by taking advantage of Scala function literals that get converted to Java objects in the implementation of the API.
-Hence the surface syntax of the client API looks simpler and less noisy.
+The wrapped Scala APIs also incur less boilerplate by taking advantage
+of Scala function literals that get converted to Java objects in the
+implementation of the API.
+Hence the surface syntax of the client API
+looks simpler and less noisy.

 Here's an example of a snippet built using the Java API from Scala ..